mendix/docs/content/developerportal/app-store/use-app-store-content-in-the-modeler.md

 ## 1 Introduction

-This Mendix community tool how-to covers the basics of how to access the App Store from the Desktop Modeler and provides examples of how to add a widget and a module to your application.
+This how-to covers the basics of accessing the App Store from the Desktop Modeler and provides examples of how to add a widget and a module to your application.

 **This how-to will teach you how to do the following:**

-* Install content from the App Store via the Modeler
+* Install content from the App Store via the Desktop Modeler
-* Download widgets and modules from the App Store in the Desktop Modeler
+* Download widgets and modules from the App Store into the Modeler
-* Find widgets and modules downloaded from the App Store in the Desktop Modeler
 * Use other App Store content in the Desktop Modeler

 ## 2 Prerequisites